giseburt/TinyG-node/README.md

-#TinyG-node
+# TinyG-node

-A commmand-line utility and library module to abstract communications and control of a TinyG.
+A library module and commmand-line utility to abstract communications and control of a [Synthetos](https://www.synthetos.com/) [TinyG](https://synthetos.myshopify.com/collections/assembled-electronics/products/tinyg) (or a device running [G2 Core](https://github.com/synthetos/g2)).
+Written and maintained by the Synthetos core team.

-#Usage as a command line utility
+# Usage as a command line utility

 First install the tinyg npm globally, so it'll be in your path: